Snowflake-Labs/snowflake-maven-gradle-plugins/README.md

 By default, build artifacts will overwrite upon each publish but existing dependencies files will not be uploaded again unless the version changes.

+### Contributors

+Special thanks to...

+- [Stewart Bryson](https://github.com/stewartbryson) for guidance and providing a reference in his own Gradle plugin for Snowflake
+- [Jonathan Cui](https://github.com/Jonathancui123) for bootstrapping the project during his internship at Snowflake